sclaussen/health/README.md

-- **Fruit**: Everyone should be well informed on non-alcoholic fatty liver disease (NAFLD), its health implications, and what the source is (corn syrup/fructose and thus processed foods and fruits).
+- **Fruit**: Everyone should be well informed on non-alcoholic fatty liver disease (NAFLD), its health implications, and what the source is (corn syrup/fructose, many processed foods, and fruits).

 - **Antiquated Thinking**: Many health care professionals are still working from antiquated scripts.
-Oddly enough, doctors are not trained in nutrition.
-I encourage you to do stop listening to others (me included), get off the fence, and do your own research.
+Oddly enough, doctors have little to no training in nutrition.
+I encourage you to do stop listening to others, do the research, and to learn the science.
-  Know the science.

 - **Food Industry**: I've reaffirmed my view of the food industry.
 I believe they are just like tobacco.
 There are 10 companies with